Loathe (band): The Cold Sun and This Is as One split EP (2017–2018)

 Initially, the band was planned to start off 2017 as a support act for Emmure during their UK tour in January, however due to unforeseen delays in Emmure's album production, the tour was cancelled.
 In April the band toured as a support act for Blood Youth and in May the band also performed at the London warm-up show for Hellfest.
-A few months later, they released their debut studio album, titled "The Cold Sun" on 2 June 2017.
+A few months later, they released their debut studio album, titled The Cold Sun on 2 June 2017.
 The album was produced by Matt McClellan and was recorded in the Dark Studios in Atlanta, Georgia.
 From 23 August to 5 September the band headlined a tour in the UK with metal band Harbinger, following up with three more dates from 6 to 8 with metal band Lotus Eater, and later throughout October and November, the band was the support act for Bury Tomorrow during their "Stage Invasion" tour in the UK.
 One of their last shows of the year was performed at Binfest 2017 in late November.

 Starting off 2018, the band released a split EP with SharpTone Records label mate Holding Absence on 8 February, and was followed up with a co-headline tour in March with support act Modern Error, along with God Complex at a show in Leeds.
-The band were nominated for their first award at the Metal Hammer Golden Gods Awards for best new band of 2018, and in April they were also be nominated for Heavy Metal Awards best UK breakthrough band, the latter of which the band performed at the award's announcements ceremony in Manchester.
+The band were nominated for their first award at the Metal Hammer Golden Gods Awards for best new band of 2018, and in April they were also nominated for Heavy Music Awards best UK breakthrough band, the latter of which the band performed at the award's announcements ceremony in Manchester.
 The band performed at the Slam Dunk and Teddy Rocks festivals in May, and in June the band's bassist Shayne Smith announced that after performing at Download Festival, he will be departing from the band to pursue a career as a tattoo artist, with his role being filled by ex-Holding Absence guitarist Feisal El-Khazragi.
 In early July the band performed at the 2018 Tech-Fest, and later that same month the band performed at the 2000 trees festival.
 In September, they were the supporting band for Sikth during their "Riddles of Humanity" UK tour, along with also supporting Of Mice & Men on their mini-tour in the UK in November.
 In December, the band supported metal band Palm Reader in London.